CrystalComputerCorp/smpte-timecode/README.md

 in a browser.

 ## Update History
+- 1.3
+  - Coverage tests changed to nyc
+  - Support for fractional framerates and framerates above 60fps
 - 1.2.3
   - Fix for adding a string-based timecode to already initialized timecode with original framerate (@tommilburn)
   - A couple of other date conversion issues (@nkurdybakha & @74ls04)